balt-dev/bytesized-gf/README.md

 Contributions are welcome!
 Feel free to open a PR with any changes you may want to make.
 Make sure to add yourself to `CONTRIBUTORS.txt`.

+To add a new glyph, you need to do three things:

+1. Draw the new glyph in the spritesheet in `spritesheet.png`.

+   Each glyph has a bounding box of 3 wide by 10 tall, with 1 pixel of padding on each side, but it's strongly recommended to keep it within 4 pixels tall - the box has 4 pixels for top diacritics, 4 pixels for the actual glyph, and 2 for bottom diacritics.

+   If at all possible, the regular bounding box should only be broken for diacritics.

+2. Add a glyph name to glyphnames.txt

+   This name doesn't _have_ to match up with the glyph's canonical name, but it probably should.

+3. Add the glyph's Unicode codepoint to a new line in glyphset.txt

+   Each line in this file contains `U+`, then a hexadecimal string dictating the Unicode codepoint the glyph represents.

 # Changelog

 ## v1.000